 … is enrolled at bachelor’s level programmes in Computer Engineering, Materials Science, Physics, Gene Technology, Computer Science, Chemistry; or at master’s level programmes in Robotics and Computer Engineering, Materials Science, Biomedicine, Physics, Gene Technology, Computer Science, Mathematics, Mathematical Statistics or Software Engineering; or at professional higher education studies in Information Technology Systems Development.

 The students need to keep in mind that completion of the curriculum means completing the courses of a particular study programme, not just any courses.
 Optional courses are included, but not exceeding the volume foreseen in the particular study programme.
+The extent of completion of the curriculum is accounted for as of the date preceding the start of the semester of application.
+The completion of the curriculum recognises the study results taken into account on the basis of the RPL decision in the semester of the RPL decision and the study results taken into account on the basis of a study plan in the semester the study results are submitted.

 Specialisation stipend is 160 euros per month at: